-Use to assess and monitor patients with possible IgA pemphigus, a rare disease with certain clinical and histopathologic subtypes.
-Testing should be clinically supported and/or correlated with concurrent Cutaneous Direct Immunofluorescence, Biopsy (0092572)
+Use to assess and monitor IgA pemphigus or other nonclassical pemphigus subtypes with both IgA and IgG cell surface antibodies.
+Testing should be correlated with concurrent Direct Immunofluorescence, Tissue Biopsy (Cutaneous, Mucosal, Epithelial) (0092572).

 Changed 05/09/05: 4-9 days